Akhil-peram/C-Programming/README.md

             printf("sum = %d",x);
             }

-Scanf is used to take input from the user
+- scanf is used to take input from the user
-To access the address of the input C uses ampersand (&) to store the address.
+- To access the address of the input C uses ampersand (&) to store the address.

 FORMAT SPECIFIERS